elistone/mathematical_field/readme.md

 The Mathematical (Jumble) format gives a more interactive way to display the calculation, with the ability to move numbers and operators around to see what happens to the result in real time.

-There are currently now settings for this formatter.
+There are currently no settings for this formatter.

 ![Mathematical Jumble Example](https://media.giphy.com/media/TL6epnb9u2QZSWe9mo/giphy.gif)